RadolinaMaria/RadolinaMaria/README.md

 - 👋 Hi, I’m @RadolinaMaria
-- 👀 I’m interested in Java,.Net,C++,C#,JS and etc.
+- 👀 I am into programming and interested in various programming languages.
-- 🌱 I’m currently learning software engineer in 4th year.
+- 🌱 I have completed a Bachelor's degree in Software Engineering and a Master's in Applied Programming.
-- 📫 How to reach me - radolinaandreeva18@gmail.com
+- 📫 Contact Information: radolinaandreeva18@gmail.com.
-- I dream of working as Back-end Developer